The Clarice Smith Performing Arts Center Grounds

 The School of Music Courtyard is located along Alumni Drive on the south side of The Clarice Smith Performing Arts Center.
 Highlighting the entrance walkway is “Conversation I,” a cherished sculpture by artist Nancy Frankel gifted by Professor Emeritus Cleveland Page.
 Students and visitors are greeted by the dulcet melodies flowing from the windows of practice and rehearsal rooms lining the courtyard.

 Central to the courtyard’s natural beauty is the European Beech tree, the one specimen our benefactor personally chose from a nursery in New Jersey.
-Recognized by its smooth, light grey bark, this beech has had an intense and specific root growth program ongoing for 11 years to help this beauty acclimate to its permanent residence.
+Recognized by its smooth, light gray bark, this beech has had an intense and specific root growth program ongoing for 11 years to help this beauty acclimate to its permanent residence.
 Beech tree bark has a storied history as a common writing material before the advent of paper.
 Many languages even share words for beech tree and book, for example the German words “Buch” (book) and “Buche (beech tree).”
 The beech tree is right at home with the studious Terps that fill the courtyard.

 This courtyard also hosts a varied collection of flowering plants and trees, including Delaware Valley White Azaleas, Paperbark Maple, Japanese Zelkova, Stellar Pink® Dogwood, Snow Queen Oakleaf Hydrangeas and Apalachee Crape Myrtle themed to attract butterflies and pollinator insects.